What to eat in Lithuania - Traditional Lithuanian cuisine

 3. KIBINAI

 Kibinai are traditional Karaites’ pastries filled with mutton, mushrooms, beef, vegetables, chicken or other ingredients.
-It is quite usual to take a cup of broth with kibinas
+It is quite popular to take a cup of broth with kibinas

-Karaite ethnic minority was brought to Lithuania over 600 years ago and you can learn more about them and their local cuisine in Trakai, a historical town only half an hour drive from Vilnius.
+The Karaites, an ethnic minority, were brought to Lithuania over 600 years ago.
+You can learn more about them and their local cuisine in Trakai, a historical town only a half-hour drive from Vilnius.
 That's where Karaites live until this day.
 Kibinas is the most famous Karaite dish among Lithuanians.
-Although you can try it in Vilnius, the most authentic place to eat Kibinai is still Trakai.
-If you have a few days in Vilnius, it is definitely worth going to Trakai not only to taste kibinas, but also to enjoy beautiful views of the redbrick castle in the middle of the lake.
+Although you can try it in our capital, the most authentic place to eat Kibinai is still Trakai.
+If you have a few days in Lithuania, it is definitely worth going to Trakai not only to taste kibinas, but also to enjoy beautiful views of the redbrick castle in the middle of the lake.

 4. FRIED BREAD (popular beer snack)

-Lithuanians really like beer (we think that our beer is the best) and we have some snacks to eat while drinking beer.
-The most popular and the most delicious is fried bread (kepta duona) aka garlic bread.
+Lithuanians truly enjoy beer (we believe ours is the best), and we have some snacks to accompany a night out.
+The most popular and the most delicious is fried bread (kepta duona).
 Try it at the bar and you won’t regret.
 Even though it is not the most healthy snack, is definitely worth a bite.
 Just note, that fried bread is served for sharing!
-One plate is usually enough for 2 or even 3 people;)
+One plate is usually enough for 2 or even 3 people.

 Fried bread and 5 glasses of Lithuanian beer